If you’re like most managers, you’re trying to figure out how to keep people productive and engaged while working remotely.

 One of the best things you can do as a leader is create structure for team work.
 Structure provides clarity and a sense of rhythm that people need now more than ever.

 Establish a cadence of virtual team check-ins.

-Short daily team check-ins are best.
+Short daily team check-ins are best for many teams.
 Two to three times a week may be ideal for some.
 Weekly is the absolute minimum.

 Be sure your team members know the intent of check-ins is to provide clarity and support, not to clamp down.
-This is a time to err on the side of over communicating, creating many touch points, and building trust.
+With a remote team, it’s better to err on the side of over communicating, creating many touch points, and building trust.

 It’s a good idea to set a cadence of one-on-one check-ins with your direct reports also.